maningreen/shwompEngine/README.md

 ## Initialisation

-init.cpp (you don't have to name it that if you wish) must contain one function.
+init.cpp (you don't have to name it that if you wish) must contain three function.
-`init(Entity* root)`
+1. init(Entity* root)`
-init is called right after the root entity is initialised.
+2. preRendering(Entity* root)
+3. postRendering(Entity* root)

+init is called right after the root entity is initialised, and the window is opened. preRendering is called before render gets called on root, use for things like preprocessing postRendering is called right after render gets called on root, and after all children are rendered, use for things like drawing fps and postprocessing.

 ### Deinitialisation